Logan: Do you have nightmares?

 - And then X-24 slaughters the family that had taken Logan, Laura and Xavier in.
 One.
 By.
 One.
 Dear God, the music playing during this entire sequence, pulsing and getting louder and louder.

 - Dr. Rice is not only completely uncaring in having X-24 kill several innocent people — one of them being around preteen age — but he's actually impressed by the clone's ruthlessness.
+The only time Rice tells '24 to stop is when he's mauling Canewood law enforcement...just because Rice already got what he needed and didn't want to waste time waiting on '24's senseless violence.

 - All this leads to X-24 and Logan's first meeting.
 It's not violent (yet), just silent and haunting.
 X-24 just nonchalantly walks down the stairs of the Munson household, carrying Laura in tow.
 He stares at Logan twice, circling around him like a shark, then... just walks away.
 It's oddly unnerving to see someone so feral being so calm.
-And Hugh Jackman conveys the absolute, sheer horror on Logan's face when he makes this horrifying discovery.
+And Hugh Jackman conveys the absolute, sheer horror on Logan's face when he makes this terrifying discovery.

 - Both battles between Logan and X-24 are absolutely brutal and show how outmatched Logan is compared to his clone (at least with the way he is now; it may very well have been a different story if he was in his prime).